Vn1k/rust/README.md

 Any syntax, like `.parse()`, that returns a `Result` type will have `Ok` and `Err` variants, because `Result` is an enum.

+`const VARIABLE_NAME` is always immutable, its similar to other programming languages.
 ## Command ⌨️

 ### Cargo 📦